Advancing Electric Vehicle Motors with EMWorks Simulation

 EMS Simulation of the In-Wheel Switched Reluctance Motor

-EMS study coupled to Solidworks
+EMS study coupled to CAD

 Preparing the Motion study in SolidWorksFigure 3 - Preparing the Motion study in SolidWorks